alrealor/phyton-fastapi-backend/README.txt

 # Server start:
     $ uvicorn main:app --reload
-    (notice that "main" is the name of the file to run)
+    (notice that "main" is the name of the file to run the app instance)

 # Server stop: CTRL+C